NikBeastDeve/DadJoke/README.md

 # DadJoke

 The app that lets you view quirky dad jokes.
-Built using [icanhazdadjoke API](https://icanhazdadjoke.com) and supported bu SwiftUI.
+Built using [icanhazdadjoke API](https://icanhazdadjoke.com) and supported by SwiftUI.

 ## Features